SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks: Introduction

 \section{Introduction}

 Visual object tracking is a fundamental task in computer vision, with extensive applications in surveillance, autonomous driving, and robots.
-Conventional RGB-based tracking methods have seen considerable advancements~\cite{chen2022backbone,chen2023seqtrack,chen2021transformer,yan2021learning,ye2022joint,zheng2024odtrack}, but often fail under extreme conditions.
+Conventional RGB-based tracking methods have seen considerable advancements~\cite{chen2022backbone,chen2023seqtrack,chen2021transformer,yan2021learning,ye2022joint,zheng2024odtrack}, but often fail under challenging conditions such as low illumination~\cite{zou2012low}, overexposure~\cite{jatzkowski2018deep}, and high-speed motion~\cite{henriques2014high}.
 In contrast, event cameras present attractive advantages, including higher temporal resolution (in the order of $\mu s$) and higher dynamic range (140dB vs. 60dB).
+These features enable event-based algorithms to locate objects in degraded conditions.
+Researchers have employed them for object tracking tasks.
+However, these works typically rely on Artificial Neural Networks (ANNs)~\cite{wang2023visevent,zhang2021object}, which completely ignores the sparse characteristics of event data and lead to high inference costs.

-These features enable event cameras to locate objects in degraded conditions.
-Recently, Spiking Neural Networks (SNNs) have gathered increasing attention due to their sparse and spike-driven computation paradigm.
-Compared with traditional Artificial Neural Networks (ANNs), SNNs transmit information through sparse binary spikes, i.e., 0 or 1, which enable them to replace computationally intensive multiply-accumulate (MAC) in ANNs with energy-efficient accumulation (AC) operations.
-This makes SNNs naturally align with the sparse feature of event data and the low power consumption properties of event cameras.
+In contrast, Spiking Neural Networks (SNNs) naturally address this inefficiency.
+Compared with traditional ANNs, SNNs encode and propagate activation through sparse binary spikes, i.e., 0 or 1, which enables them to replace computationally intensive multiply-accumulate (MAC) operations in ANNs with energy-efficient accumulation (AC) operations.
+This characteristic makes SNNs naturally align with the sparse feature of event data and the low power consumption properties of event cameras~\cite{wei2026tp,wang2025spiking,liu2026hardf}.
 Consequently, the integration of SNNs into event-based tracking emerges as a compelling and synergistic approach.

 Several studies have applied SNNs to event-based tracking with promising results.
-However, most of these works adopt a hybrid architecture that combines ANNs and SNNs, and fail to implement cross-correlation operations between template and search features, which has been proven to enhance performance.
-Consequently, current SNN-based trackers neither fully exploit the energy-efficiency advantages inherent to SNNs nor achieve their maximum performance capabilities.
-To address these challenges, this paper presents the first transformer-based \textbf{S}pike-\textbf{D}riven \textbf{T}racking (SDTrack) pipeline, which achieves state-of-the-art (SOTA) performance in the field of event-based tracking through spike-driven operations.
+However, most of these works adopt a hybrid architecture that combines ANNs and SNNs~\cite{zhang2021object,zhang2025spiking}, which cannot fully exploit the power-efficient nature of SNNs.
+Moreover, they do not utilize cross-correlation operations between template and search features for relational modeling, which has been demonstrated to improve tracking performance~\cite{ye2022joint}.
+To address these limitations, we propose the first transformer-based \textbf{S}pike-\textbf{D}riven \textbf{T}racking (SDTrack) Pipeline, which achieves state-of-the-art (SOTA) performance in event-based tracking without requiring data augmentation or post-processing.